EzioDEVio/MlOps-Heart-Disease-model/README.md

     python preprocess.py
     ```

+This script will:
+- Load the dataset
+- Clean the data (replace missing values)
+- Split the data into training and testing sets
+- Save the preprocessed data in the `data/` directory

-### Model Training
+## Model Training
 1. Train the model using the preprocessed data:
     ```bash
     python train.py
     ```

+This script will:
+- Load the preprocessed data
+- Train a Random Forest classifier
+- Evaluate the model and log the accuracy
-    This script will train a Random Forest classifier and save the model in the `model/` directory.
+- Save the trained model in the `model/` directory

-### Running the Flask App
+## Running the Flask App
 1. Start the Flask application:
     ```bash
     python app.py